BlockchainCommons/www.blockchaincommons.com/_posts/2019-01-04-First-SmartCustody-Workshop-Simple-Cold-Storage-and-Self-Custody.md

 ---
 ## First Workshop: Simple Cold Storage & Self-Custody

-Our first #SmartCustody workshop will be on Tue, January 29, 2019, 10:00 AM – 4:00 PM PST, at the Offices of Blockstream Corporation, 554 San Antonio Road, Palo Alto, CA 94040, [Map](https://www.eventbrite.com/e/smartcustody-simple-cold-storage-self-custody-workshop-tickets-54426618481#map-target).
+Our first #SmartCustody workshop will be on Tue, January 29, 2019, 10:00 AM – 4:00 PM PST, at 554 San Antonio Road, Palo Alto, CA 94040-1217, [Map](https://www.eventbrite.com/e/smartcustody-simple-cold-storage-self-custody-workshop-tickets-54426618481#map-target).

 You can signup for the Workshop on [EventBrite](https://www.eventbrite.com/e/smartcustody-simple-cold-storage-self-custody-workshop-tickets-54426618481).